Register your connector with the Office connectors developer dashboard

 Connector submission checklist

-- Ensure that your connector is fully functional & thoroughly tested before submitting it to the Store.
+- Ensure that your connector is fully functional and thoroughly tested before submitting it to the Store.

-- Test your connector cards in various clients where your users would use it: Outlook on the Web, Outlook 2016 & Outlook Groups mobile apps.
+- Test your connector cards in various clients where your users would use it: Outlook on the Web, Outlook 2016 or later, and Outlook Groups mobile apps.

 - Ensure that you strictly use Markdown for text decoration and not send HTML in your connector card payload.